Resilience-Labs/java-8-training/unit-1/README.md

 public void shouldExtractEveryPowOfTwo() {
     // Your code goes here
     // Check, in another list, if this have only numbers power of two (such as 8,16,32..)
 }

+@Test
+public void shouldSortByPowerOfTwoFirst() {
+    // Your code goes here
+    // Sort the numbers list ascending first power of two then any number (ascending too) }
 ```
 4. Answer the questions